Amrus ibn Yusuf

 'Amrus ibn Yusuf al-Muwallad al-Laridi (عمروس بن يوسف المولد, died 808/9 or 813/4) was a Muwallad (probably of Visigothic origin) general of the Emirate of Córdoba and governor of Zaragoza.

 Walls of the ancient Andalusi Qaṣbah of Talavera de la Reina.

 Amrus, a native of Huesca, and his kinsman Shabrit (شبريط) were mawālī servants of Aysun ibn Sulayman al-Arabi, who was the son of the wali of Barcelona and Girona.
 The kinsmen joined Aysun's brother when Matruh al-Arabi rebelled and entered Zaragoza.
 In Muslim year 175 (AD 791/2), Amrus turned on his master, and he and Sarhabil ibn Saltan al-Zawagi attacked Matruh with swords, killing him.
 Amrus then went to Córdoba, where he was rewarded by being named wali of Talavera.

+In 797, Amrus went to Toledo to suppress a nascent rebellion.
+Upon arriving, he invited most of the city leaders to a banquet at the castle under the guise of honoring the Emir’s young heir.
+As the guests entered the fortress one by one, they were decapitated by Amrus' forces, who threw their bodies into a ditch.
+This brutal massacre, which reportedly claimed around 700 lives, became known as the "Day of the Ditch" and successfully quelled the insurrection.
+Amrus subsequently served as governor of Toledo until 802.

 In 802, he was sent from Toledo as general against another Zaragoza rebel, taking Zaragoza and Huesca, expelling Bahlul ibn Marzuq and fortifying a settlement that would become Tudela, installing there his son Yusuf ibn Amrus.
 Zaragoza again rebelled in December, 802, this time under Fortun ibn Musa, apparently a member of the Banu Qasi, and Amrus was in the year 803/804 appointed as governor of Zaragoza.
 He installed his kinsman, Sabrit, in Huesca.
 In 807, he quelled a rebellion in Tudela, and upon the death of Oriol of Aragon, he occupied the county of Sobrarbe, which was only regained by Aragon under Aznar Galíndez I in 814.
 This conforms with the timeline provided by the chronicler Al-Udri, who reports that Amrus held Zaragoza for 40 days short of ten years, placing his death in 198 (813/4), but al-Udri indicated that others place his death in 193 (808/809).